|

 (Left-click and drag to rotate the view; Right-click and drag to move the view; Use scroll wheel to zoom in our out.)

 The light curve chart below shows the estimated development of the comet's magnitude.
-Blue and black dots are visual and photometric CCD observations respectively from COBS or the MPC.
+Blue and black dots are visual and photometric CCD observations from COBS.

-The light curve is based on the absolute magnitude and slope parameter as calculated from the original MPEC, or the latest values provided by the minor planet center.
-(13.00 + 5 log[∆] + 10.00 log[r]).
+The light curve is based on the absolute magnitude and slope parameter as calculated from an MPEC, or the latest values provided by the minor planet center.
+(13.0 + 5 log[∆] + 10.0 log[r]).
+An additional green curve is displayed when an increase in apparent brightness is expected due to forward scattering of sunlight, which occurs when a dust-rich comet is located between the Earth and the Sun.
+(See Marcus 2007)

 The all-sky chart below shows the path of the comet over the same period as the light curve.
 The comet's current position is marked yellow.